mayur-tarwade/mayur-tarwade/README.md

-Results-oriented Data Analyst transitioning from 5.5 years of engineering domain experience into the IT domain.
+Results-oriented Data Analyst **transitioning from 5.5 years of engineering domain experience into the IT domain**.
 Proficient in transforming raw data into actionable insights through Python, SQL, and data visualization tools such as Power BI, Tableau, and Excel.
 Demonstrated success in compiling data-driven reports and crafting business presentations.
 Strong communicator with proven collaboration across cross-functional teams.